davepinch/pinchy.cc/collections/_posts/2019-11-05-brightly-worn-sidewalk.md

   - Autumn
   - Looking Down
   - Photograph
-  - Public Domain
+  - West Seattle
   - Seattle
   - Sidewalk
+  - Leaf
-  - West Seattle
+  - Public Domain
 ---

 A colorful piece of construction covering the sidewalk in the High Point neighborhood of [West Seattle](https://en.wikipedia.org/wiki/West_Seattle).
 At the time I was canvassing for a political candidate and it was my first time in the neighborhood.